uc-cdis/gen3-user-data-library/docs/remaining_work.md

 -  abstract design for MAX_LISTS/ITEMS
     - max lists should be checked on ANY create, so abstract it from endpoint/db
     - max items should be checked on ANY create/update, so abstract it from endpoint nuance
-    - where should we check config? e.g. where should abstraction be
+    - where should we check config? e.g. where should abstraction be? middleware?

 - think about middleware more, the design is not good
   - specifically, we use regex to figure which endpoint the client is trying to hit